bguiz/broccoli-sprite/README.md

 ### Installation dependencies

-You will need to install at least one of the following, before installing `broccoli-sprite`.
+You may optionally install one of the following (before installing `broccoli-sprite`)

 - GraphicsMagick
   - On Ubuntu: